Architectures with Private subnets are a relic of on-premises Three tier architecture.

 Unless you need DNS firewall, in some legacy compliance environment or don’t trust the public Internet for communicating between accounts, you probably do not need a Private subnet architecture.

 Cloud native security is based on identity controls IAM, not “network zones” like the past.
+AWS calls it the Zero Trust security model.

 The complexity of supporting a Private architecture will hurt your Availability / reliability as the Confidentiality, Integrity and Availability Triad will attest!